dangoquidev/Dangonomics/JavaScript/workshop.md

 console.log(true + 1);
 console.log(false + "hello");
 ```
-Guess before you run it — JS can be surprising (°ロ°) !
+Guess before you run it.
+JS can be surprising (°ロ°) !

 ---